fribidi/fribidi/README.md

 with GNU FriBidi, in a file named COPYING; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

-For licensing issues, contact <license@farsiweb.info>.
+For licensing issues, contact <fribidi.license@gmail.com>.

 ## Implementation